quantstamp/qsp-protocol-audit-contract/README.md

 ## Interaction with the protocol (for police node)

 Police nodes are trusted entities that verify if the reports submitted by audit nodes are correct.
+Any police node payments are handled automatically by the protocol.

 From police node perspective, interaction with the protocol involves the following steps:
 1) Get whitelisted by the protocol owner,